pennhanlee/tp/docs/UserGuide.md

 ### Undoing a command : `undo`

-Made a mistake?
-It's okay, simply use our Undo command to undo mistakes so that you can retrieve your previously saved book storage.
+Made a mistake? _bookmark_ provides an undo command to undo the last action that you've made.
 You can undo as many as 10 previous actions.

 <div markdown="block" class="alert alert-info">